 Each document must be attached separately, no archived versions are permitted.

 Proposals will be evaluated on the following criteria:

-- Potential to contribute to the development of the priority areas above
+- Potential to contribute to the development of priority areas.

-- Feasibility and financial soundness of the proposal supported by a project monitoring and evaluation plan
+- Feasibility and financial soundness of the proposal supported with the project monitoring and evaluation plan.

-- Concrete and measurable results that will directly benefit the local community
+- Leading to concrete and measurable results that will directly benefit the local community and/or communities.

 - Grant activities may not violate Belarusian legislation.